Almost everyone has been through that phase when you just want to scream – “I hate my life!”

 So start meditating today!

-You should ensure you get 8 hours of sleep and some nap time during the day when you don’t sleep well at night.
+You should ensure you get at least 6-8 hours of sleep and some nap time during the day when you don’t sleep well at night.

 This would improve the way you feel about yourself, and you’ll start thinking positively about your life and goal.